walkingriver/scout-law/ch13-reverent.md

 The next morning, she called for a team meeting.
 The atmosphere was palpable; the collective sense of relief, tinged with the exhaustion of the previous months, was in the air.

-"Team, we did it," Alice began, her voice tinged with a reverence that immediately commanded everyone's attention.
+"Congratulations, we did it," Alice began, her voice tinged with a reverence that immediately commanded everyone's attention.
 "But before we move on to the next challenge or dive into post-mortems, I want us to take a moment to reflect on this journey.
 Not just on what we've achieved but also on the people who helped us get here."

 Alice displayed a presentation with the faces of everyone on the team and key contributors from other departments who had chipped in during crunch times.